- The Best Bone for Dog

 You wanted to know, so we whipped this up.
 There’s a distinction between natural and synthetic bones, apart from the obvious.
 For some dog owners, this is all about preference, but for others it comes down to strict analysis.
 Natural bones are something that your dog is more likely to enjoy, but it doesn’t always mean it’s better for them.

 When it comes to nutrition, natural bones absolutely take the cake.
 They have plenty of meat tendons hidden in the bones to promote strong probiotic health, while also helping them get all that aggression out.
 We’ll touch more on aggression and chewing in a moment.
+For more options, check out our detailed review of probiotics for dogs.

 On the other hand, synthetic bones are a little bit better for all-around oral care.
 While they don’t makes as much of an impact in the internal nutrition department, they actually clean your dog’s teeth far better, which promotes healthy saliva production.
 Furthermore, they’re softer than regular natural bones, reducing the risk of a cracked or chipped tooth.